CompuTec/computec-docs/docs/ksef/user-guide/outgoing-invoices/send-outgoing-inv.md

 After KSeF successfully processes the invoice, CompuTec KSeF stores the assigned KSeF number and makes the invoice verification QR code available.

+### How outgoing invoice processing works

+A typical outgoing invoice follows this process:

+**SAP Business One invoice > XML generation and validation > Sending to KSeF > KSeF processing > Successful KSeF invoice**

+1. You create the supported outgoing document in SAP Business One.
+2. CompuTec KSeF generates and validates the required XML.
+3. The invoice is sent to KSeF automatically or manually.
+4. KSeF processes the invoice.
+5. After successful processing, CompuTec KSeF stores the KSeF number and makes the invoice verification information available.

+You can monitor the process from the **SAP Business One** document or from **Output Invoices** in **CompuTec KSeF**.

 ## Before you start

 Before you send outgoing invoices, make sure: